Telework and Energy

 and other producers.
 At the moment, almost all the oil producing countries

-are producing at full capacity in order to satisfy current demand.
-Unless
+are producing at full capacity in order to satisfy what they hoped would be

 - Alternatives do exist, sort